 - Type in

-ls /dev/disk*again, and note which new disk numbers have appeared.
-That's your CD-ROM (e.g. /dev/disk3 or /dev/disk4), and its various partitions (e.g. /dev/disk3s0, /dev/disk3s1, etc).
-It first partition, s0, is the actual Akai format data.
+drutil status, and note the disk number of your CD-ROM drive (e.g. /dev/disk3 or /dev/disk4).
+Its partitions are appended s0 onwards, e.g. /dev/disk3s0, /dev/disk3s1, etc. Its first partition, s0, is the actual Akai format data.
 The others, if there are any, are all audio tracks.

 - Rip the CD using the command